imgly/pesdk-react-native-demo/README.md

 Use React Natives `react-native run-ios` and `run-android` to launch the emulators.

 ## Note
-The PhotoEditor SDK is a product of 9elements GmbH.
+The PhotoEditor SDK is a product of img.ly GmbH.
 To use the PhotoEditor SDK within your app **you'll need to load a license file**:

 ```swift